WHAT DO YOU HAVE TO SHOW FOR YOUR YEARS?Apr 01, 2023 06:10PM ● By Dr. Rodger

 How long have you been alive?
 Take the years, multiply them by 365, and then by 24.
 How many hours have you lived?
 What do you have to show for all of them?
-The answer for many people is, “not enough.”
-We’ve had so many hours that we took them for granted.
+The answer for many of us is “not enough.”
+We’ve had so many hours that we have wasted and taken them for granted.
 All we have to show for our time on this planet is rounds of golf, years spent at the office, time spent watching mediocre movies, a stack of mindless books we hardly remember reading, and maybe a garage full of toys.
 We’re like the character in Raymond Chandler’s “The Long Goodbye.” ‘’Mostly, I just kill time,” he says, “and it dies hard.”

 Most of us are afraid of dying.
 But sometimes this fear begs the question, “To protect what exactly?”
-For a lot of people, the answer is, hours of television, gossiping, gorging, wasting potential, reporting to a boring job, and on and on and on.
+For a lot of people, the answer is hours of television, gossiping, gorging, wasting potential, reporting to a boring job, and on and on and on.
 Except, in the strictest sense, is this actually a life?
 Is this worth gripping so tightly and being afraid of losing?
-It doesn’t sound like it.
+It doesn’t sound like it to me.

 What if you could say that you really made something of this time that you had?
-What if you could prove that you really did live [insert numbers] years?
+What if you could prove that you really did live [insert your number of] years?
 And not just lived them, but lived them fully?

 Dr. D Rodger ND, MBA